anonicmlauthor2026/rebuttal-pseudolabel-uda-experiments/README.md

 * `rkhs_glm_scaled.py`: Provides the basic solver for ridge-regularized kernel GLMs.
 For relatively small sample sizes ($n \le 5000$), a simple version using only Numpy and Scipy is enough.
 * `rkhs_glm_scaled_KeOps.py`: For larger problems, we implement the IRLS inner linear solves using kernel matvec oracles computed on-the-fly on the GPU, using the KeOps library.

+**Compute resources:**.
+All reported experiments were run on Google Colab Pro.
+Most runs are CPU-reproducible and do not require specialized hardware; Colab Pro was used primarily for convenience.
+The main experimental runs used High RAM Colab CPU runtimes with approximately 30 GB RAM.
+GPU acceleration was used only for the PyKeOps-based kernel computation module, where it reduces runtime but is not essential to the proposed model-selection procedure.

 ## References & Acknowledgements